 - 1.)
 Maintaining the Darkon Realm Map - 2.)
 Tracking and reporting of all Country assets to Country Liaisons - 3.)
 Receiving declarations for Country land actions - 4.)
 Securing Elders and running Country land actions at events - 5.)
 Ad hoc, on the field interpretations of gray areas in the Land Rules - 6.)
 Providing Country Liaisons with information pertaining to Country holdings, land actions, etc. - 7.)
+Appointing and overseeing the Coin Marshal(s) - 8.)
 Other duties as described in Chapter Eight: Land Rules